rehypejs/rehype-infer-title-meta/readme.md

 ## Related

 *   [`rehype-document`](https://github.com/rehypejs/rehype-document)
-    — Wrap a document around the syntax tree
+    — wrap a fragment in a document
 *   [`rehype-meta`](https://github.com/rehypejs/rehype-meta)
-    — Add metadata to the head of a document
+    — add metadata to the head of a document
 *   [`unified-infer-git-meta`](https://github.com/unifiedjs/unified-infer-git-meta)
-    — Infer file metadata from Git
+    — infer file metadata from Git
 *   [`rehype-infer-description-meta`](https://github.com/rehypejs/rehype-infer-description-meta)
-    — Infer file metadata from the description of a document
+    — infer file metadata from the description of a document
 *   [`rehype-infer-reading-time-meta`](https://github.com/rehypejs/rehype-infer-reading-time-meta)
-    — Infer file metadata from the reading time of a document
+    — infer file metadata from the reading time of a document

 ## Contribute